albinjoseph229/Nidhi---Personal-Finance-Tracker/README.md

 * 💵 **Income & Expense Tracking** – Add, edit, and delete both income and expense transactions.
 * 📅 **Monthly Budgeting** – Set monthly budgets and track spending in real-time.
+* 📈 **Investment Tracking** – Record stock, mutual fund, crypto, or other investments with value updates over time.
-* 🧾 **Detailed History** – View transactions grouped by month with income, expenses, and savings summaries.
+* 🧾 **Detailed History** – View transactions grouped by month with income, expenses, savings, and investments summaries.
 * 📊 **Advanced Reports** – Visualize data with dynamic pie and bar charts.
 * 🤖 **AI-Powered Analysis** – Get personalized financial wellness reports using the Google Gemini API.
-* 📑 **PDF & CSV Export** – Export full transaction history as PDF or CSV.
+* 📑 **PDF & CSV Export** – Export full transaction and investment history as PDF or CSV.
 * ☁️ **Cloud Sync** – Securely sync data to your private Google Sheet.
-* 📴 **Offline Mode with Local Database** – Transactions are first stored in a **local SQLite database**.
+* 📴 **Offline Mode with Local Database** – Transactions and investments are first stored in a **local SQLite database**.
 They are automatically synced to Google Sheets when internet is available.
 * 🔄 **Background Syncing** – Changes are queued locally and synced periodically.
 * 🌙 **Light & Dark Mode** – Consistent, theme-aware design.
 * 🔐 **Secure Authentication** – Sign in securely with Google.